MichaelSingh7/game_database/README.md

 really form my project.
 I did come across the difficulty as when it timed and I had to refresh the page, I was losing the all the code I had not previously entered.
 This was difficult but I way I worked around this was simply (git commit -m "Enter Commit Here), this stopped me losing my code and it saved it for me._

+#### Heroku

+_I created an app on Heroku to access my content.
+This is something I did by logging onto (https://www.heroku.com), once I logged on I created an app.
+In the top right corner there is a button called new, once clicked the create new app.
+This gives two options, one is app name and this allows you to name your app.
+The other, choose a region and I chose Europe.
+Once your app is created, you will see a personal title in top left and underneath it will list your apps.
+The app name should be listed below for you to click on, you will see some options and if you click on settings that will let you make the changes.
+To set up my port, I clicked on (Reveal Config Vars) it will give you and I create my (IP: 0.0.0.0 and Port: 5000).
+I had then had to scroll to top of page and click on Deployment
+, this will let you choose the method of Deployment, I have chosen github as this will link my content with the repository I have saved on github.
+As you scroll down you choose to automatic deploy, allowing any code pushed to be deployed automatically.
+I did some across an error and this was because I needed to create a requirements file.
+I created this by using command
 # Created and Edited by Michael Singh